partharoyballave/Grade-Calculator/README.md

 # Grade-Calculator
-This program receives percentage marks and their respective subjects then calculates the average and median mark alongside a corresponding letter grade based on the canadian grading system.
+This program receives percentage marks and their respective subjects then calculates the average and median mark alongside a corresponding letter grade based on the Canadian grading system.